Martin John Callanan

+Martin John Callanan (born 1982) is a British conceptual artist working in Scotland.

+Biography

-Martin John Callanan, (born 1982 in Solihull, West Midlands) is a British conceptual artist working in Scotland.
-He taught at the Slade School of Fine Art from 2008-2019.
+Martin John Callanan was born in 1982 in Solihull.
+He works in Scotland.
+He taught at the Slade School of Fine Art from 2008 to 2019.
 Key exhibitions include White Cube Mason's Yard, Or Gallery, Berlin, Casal Solleric, Spain, Whitechapel Gallery, London, Imperial War Museum, International Film Festival Rotterdam and Whitstable Biennale.
 In 2013 Callanan was awarded the Philip Leverhulme Prize, an award for young academic researchers.
 Callanan worked with the Bank of England for 12 months from July 2015, and was a Fellow of the Royal Society of Arts.

 Artworks

 Well known artworks include, "The Fundamental Units", a collaboration with the National Physical Laboratory imaging the world's lowest domination coins to massive scale using the latest microscopes.